partridge-tech/chris-blog/README.md

 [![mastered on github](https://img.shields.io/badge/master-github-black.svg)](https://github.com/partridge-tech/chris-blog)
 [![mirrored on gitlab](https://img.shields.io/badge/mirror-gitlab-orange.svg)](https://gitlab.com/partridge-tech/chris-blog)

-This is my one-page landing site.
+This is my personal blog, resume piece, and so forth.
 Over the years, its predecessors have gone from being hosted on a scavenged Lenovo ThinkCentre M55, a Dell PowerEdge 1950, to custom Xeon D-1541 based servers.
 However, selfhosting comes with certain drawbacks, including:
 * Many single points of failure, including electrical power
 * Accidents on the test servers that my site would run on
 * A cat that swats at loose fibre optic cables